-- 14.1 The Council has a wide range of expertise to call upon, including professionally qualified legal, finance and property officers, to support the delivery of the Capital Strategy and the Vision 2030 / Core Purpose. - 14.2 There is commercial expertise across the Executive Leadership Team and Senior Leadership Board and a commercial approach is being embedded across the organisation. - 14.3 Recent changes to the senior management structure have been made to better meet the resource requirements to support the Vision 2030 and the Core Purpose going forward. - 14.4 Support services, including Finance, Legal, Property and Business Intelligence and Commissioning, are regularly reviewed with a focus on providing the right support and officers with the necessary skills, to work with the frontline service and project managers.
-Where gaps in knowledge are identified the relevant training is coordinated for individuals or teams.
-Use is made of external advisors and consultants that are experts in their field where appropriate. - 14.5 The Capital Programme and Treasury Management Strategy is managed by a team of qualified accountants who follow a programme of continual professional development, attending tailored courses offered by the Council's retained treasury consultancy. - 14.6 As part of the Treasury Management Strategy, it is a requirement that all members involved in treasury management understand this complex area.
+- 16.1 The Council has a wide range of expertise to call upon, including professionally qualified legal, finance and property officers, to support the delivery of the Capital Strategy and the Vision 2030 / Corporate Plan. - 16.2 There is commercial expertise across the Executive Leadership Team and Senior Leadership Board and a commercial approach is being embedded across the organisation. - 16.3 Recent changes to the senior management structure have been made to better meet the resource requirements to support the Vision 2030 and the Corporate Plan going forward. - 16.4 Support services, including Finance, Legal, Property and Business Intelligence and Commissioning, are regularly reviewed with a focus on providing the right support and Page 124 officers with the necessary skills, to work with the frontline service and project managers.
+Where gaps in knowledge are identified the relevant training is co-ordinated for individuals or teams.
+Use is made of external advisors and consultants that are experts in their field where appropriate.

+- 16.5 The Capital Programme and Treasury Management Strategy is managed by a team of qualified accountants who follow a programme of continual professional development, attending tailored courses offered by the Council's retained treasury consultancy. - 16.6 As part of the Treasury Management Strategy, it is a requirement that all members involved in treasury management understand this complex area.
 Annual training is open to all members and is delivered by external treasury consultants.
 A record is maintained of member attendance.

-Report to: Overview and Scrutiny Committee (Regulatory, Compliance and Corporate Services) Date of Meeting: 6 February 2024 Cabinet 8 February 2024 Council 29 February 2024 Subject: Robustness of the 2024/25 Budget Estimates and the Adequacy of Reserves - Local Government Act 2003 - Section 25 Report of: Executive Director of Corporate Resources and Customer Services Wards Affected: (All Wards); Portfolio: Regulatory, Compliance and Corporate Services Is this a Key Decision: Yes Included in Forward Plan: Yes Exempt / Confidential Report: No
+Overview and Scrutiny Committee (Regulatory, Compliance and Corporate Services), Cabinet and Council Report

+Robustness of the 2025/26 Budget Estimates and the Adequacy of Reserves - Local Government Act 2003 - Section 25

+11 February 2025

+Date of meeting: 13 February 2025

+27 February 2025

+Overview and Scrutiny Committee (Regulatory, Compliance and Corporate Services)

+Report to: Cabinet

+Council

+Report of: Executive Director of Corporate Services and Commercial

+Portfolio: Corporate Services

+Wards affected: All wards

+Is this a key decision: Yes Yes Yes

+Exempt/confidential report: No